Knowledge Base

 Country Sort Order =

-When you hit enter, the additional column will be added.
+When you press enter, an additional column will appear.

 Was this article helpful?